arotester/NS_VOF-code-files/README.md

 1) BC.h==> This is the header file containg boundary conditions for the main file
 2) VOF.h==> This file contains the Volume-of-Fluid solver used to simulate the multiphase flows.
-3) NS.h==> This header file contains the Navier-Stokes solver based on the Semi-Explicit methodology.
+3) NS_solver.h==> This header file contains the Navier-Stokes solver based on the Semi-Explicit methodology.